copystar/bibliomancy/oblique_strategies_divined.md

 # Oblique Strategies suggested by Bibliomancy

+## October 11, 2016

+>"Or he could boast about having placed his genitals near hers during the dance.

+  _from_ Folklore by the Fireside
+ Leddy Library: 177 .T8 F34 1980

 ## October 3, 2016

 >"In 1797 Godwin married MARY WOLLSTONECRAFT who dies in childbirth some 5 months later (the child survived to become Mary Shelley, author of _Frankenstein_